What Should the Slip Resistance of a Bathtub Be?

 Slip Resistance Testing of Tubs

-For nine years, the American Society for Testing and Materials had a bathtub-specific safety slip resistant standard (ASTM F462–79) that was so permissive as to be of no use.
+For decades, the American Society for Testing and Materials had a bathtub-specific safety slip resistant standard (ASTM F462–79) that was so permissive as to be of no use.
 It was devised with the help of tub manufacturers so that any production tub on the market at the time would pass the slip resistance standard if it had any kind of surface texture other than completely smooth.
 This is the only previous U.S. standard of which we are aware and we consider it to have been totally inadequate.
 We know of no other bathtub-specific standards in the USA.

 Our research does not reveal any bathtub-specific slip resistance standard in the Australia, Germany, or the United Kingdom, the three countries that are the leaders in the field of pedestrian slip resistance.